 Case Study: FWC

 Fabulous Welshcakes were our very first client.
-We created their branding and everything since.
-They have brought high quality Welshcakes to Cardiff in a big way with a traditional Welsh recipe and the highest quality ingredients.
-They have 2 shops (Cardiff Bay and opposite Cardiff Castle), but also produce wedding favours and corporate gifts amongst their many flavours and options.
+We created their branding and then everything since.
+They have artisan quality Welshcakes to Cardiff in a big way with a traditional Welsh recipe and the highest quality ingredients.
+Fabulous Welshcakes have 2 shops (Cardiff Bay and opposite Cardiff Castle), but also produce wedding favours and corporate gifts amongst their many flavours and options.
 They have a real, tangible pride in their product.

 The company was a start-up when we came on board.
-Therefore, with the client we had free range to explore ideas for this exciting new venture.
-Whilst the initial brief was “nothing too obviously Welsh” (in other words, no traditional dragons on the packaging…) we slightly nervously came back with a modern interpretation of the daffodil.
+Therefore, in collaboration with the client we had free-range to explore ideas for this exciting new venture.
+Whilst the initial brief was “nothing too obviously Welsh” (in other words, no traditional dragons on the packaging) we slightly—nervously—came back with a modern interpretation of the daffodil.
 This gave it a Welsh flavour without being overtly ‘Welsh’ or too stuffy.
 The client loved it.

 After establishing the brand ID, we created a full colour palette to encompass flavour identification and three main colours to represent the brand with both tradition and modernity in mind, along with a set of company typefaces and campaign typefaces.
 We then had to ensure packaging met all legal standards, that inks used were obviously food standard, and that the packaging chosen fitted within a budget that made sense for each product price point.

 Creating the frontage of the Cardiff Bay shop was a challenge due to its narrow shape, whereas the Castle Arcade shop allowed more scope for the branding and advertising the product in the windows.
 This is, in both locations, augmented by regular updates to the posters to advertise new flavours and offers.